Robert Paul (banker): At the Disruption

 On 3 June 1843, writing to a distance of the great events of the past weeks, he says, "God will overrule all for His own glory in the advancement of His spiritual church and kingdom."

-Mr Paul was ordained an Elder of the West Kirk by Sir Henry Moncreiff in 1816; and it was not until after the Disruption that he became an Elder of St George's.
+Mr Paul was ordained an elder of the West Kirk by Sir Henry Moncreiff in 1816; and it was not until after the Disruption that he became an elder of St George's.
 His admiration of Robert Smith Candlish, between whom and himself a very true and tender friendship existed, was great.

-While interesting himself in all the needful administrative arrangements consequent on the Church's new condition, he specially identified himself with matters affecting the Theological College and Library and the Educational Schemes of the Free Church generally, associated in these great questions with his much-loved friend David Welsh.
+Administrating arrangements consequent on the Church's new condition, he was specially concerned with matters affecting the Theological College and Library and the Educational Schemes of the Free Church, associated in addressing these questions with his friend David Welsh.

-The General Assembly of each year brought round a time which he much enjoyed.
-His wide acquaintance with Ministers and Elders in all parts of Scotland led him to open his house, to the members who came up to this great annual gathering.
+He regularly attended the annual General Assembly, where his connections with ministers and elders from across Scotland led him to host members who travelled to attend the gathering.

-In Assembly business he was constantly consulted.
-In the Assembly itself, although — owing to a somewhat feeble voice — not a powerful speaker, his presence on the platform elicited respect.

-In his latest days the work in which he was most deeply interested was the formation of a Society for aiding the education and business training of the sons and daughters of Ministers and Missionaries of the Free Church.
+In his latest days the work in which he was most deeply interested was the formation of a Society for aiding the education and business training of the sons and daughters of ministers and missionaries of the Free Church.

 Among the many benevolent institutions in whose welfare he was interested, and in the management of which he took part, was the Orphan Hospital.
 From a very early period of life he was one of its Managers, and contributed to lay the foundations of the institution.

 His Memoir of the Rev. James Martin, who succeeded Dr Andrew Thomson as Minister of St George's, and his many contributions to the periodical publications of the day, illustrate his literary power.
 He also wrote a memoir to Dr. Jones published in an appendix to a book on Chalmers.
 It was published in the same year as his book The Finest of the Wheat.

 His villa of Kirkland Lodge, near Edinburgh, including its bowling-green, with a view of the Pentlands and the intervening valley, were used by Paul for entertaining guests.